developerruhul/frontend-checklist/README.md

 > ### FCC: Frontend libraries certification

-Once you have learnt react, go ahead and read about Progressive web apps.
+Once you have learned ReactJS, go ahead and read about Progressive web apps.
 Now that you know frontend frameworks, it shouldn’t be that difficult for you.
 Have a look at the [PWA checklist](https://developers.google.com/web/progressive-web-apps/checklist), read about service workers, measuring performance, using lighthouse and look at the different browser APIs that you can use to your advantage e.g. Storage, Location, Notifications, Device Orientation, and Payments.
 Also read about [RAIL model](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) and [PRPL pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/).

 ### Read